carlosbar17837/PlatziConnectProject/README.md

 # PlatziConnectProject
-I am creating this repository to create Project at Platzi Connect
+I am creating this repository to create a Project at Platzi Connect